bestia-dev/rust02_workspace_and_testing/README.md

 Cloning a GitHub repository to a local folder is super simple.
 In GitHub click on the `Clone or download` big green button.
 You can there copy the URL to your clipboard.
 Open a Command prompt.
 Go to the `/rustprojects` folder and type
-`clone `  and then paste the clipboard content with `Ctrl + v`
+`clone ` and space and then paste the clipboard content with `Ctrl + v`
-Yes, the command prompt lately after years and years of right clicks now supports the ubiquitous `Ctrl + v`.
+Yes, the command prompt after years and years of right clicks now supports the ubiquitous `Ctrl + v`.
 In Linux bash you have still to use right click for this.
 Press `Enter` to run it.
 It will clone the GitHub repository in a new subfolder.
 ## Build and run